caelum/vraptor-panettone/README.markdown

 </html>
 ```

-As soon as you save your file, there should be a new file at `target/view-classes`.
+(STEP 3) As soon as you save your file, there should be a new file at `target/view-classes`.
+Add this path to your classpath!

 # Keep watching x Compile once